simpleuiux/yi-ningwang.com/content/blog/JIN/index.md

 ---

-### Design from single search to a complete filter function
+#### From a single search to a complete filter function

 At first, the user profile page has only have the text with pictures.
-In order to include more information and make it easier for users to see the actual info instead of just general information.
+To include more information and make it easier for users to see the actual info instead of just general information.
 I make the second design with visualized data.

 ###### 1st design